Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Parents and carers whose child has been sent nudes and semi-nudes should be advised to:

-• consider ways that their child could speak to the sender to stop future correspondences.
-Alternatively, if the child or young person prefers, informed about how to block the sender
+- consider ways that their child could speak to the sender to stop future correspondences (or alternatively, if the child or young person prefers, informed about how to block the sender)

-Parents and carers whose child has shared another child’s image should be advised to:
+Parents and carers whose child has created or shared another child’s image should be advised to:

-• inform the setting if they are concerned that their child is behaving in a sexually inappropriate way, and directed to contact their GP and/or social services for advice about getting early help and support for the child from appropriate services.
+- inform the setting if they are concerned that their child is behaving in a sexually inappropriate way, and directed to contact their GP or social services for advice about getting early help and support for the child from appropriate services.
+They could also be directed to services for harmful sexual behaviour, such as the National Clinical Assessment and Treatment Service or Shore, if appropriate, or if similar incidents have previously occurred

 Resources and support

-It is likely that information for parents/carers about the sharing of nudes and semi-nudes will sit within the setting’s wider parental engagement strategy on online safety.
-The ‘Keeping safe online’ area of Hwb contains information on a broad range of online safety considerations for children and young people, as well as providing information, guidance and advice tailored for parents/carers.
+It is likely that information for parents and carers about the sharing of nudes and semi-nudes will sit within the setting’s wider parental engagement strategy on online safety.
+The ‘Keeping safe online’ area of Hwb contains information on a broad range of online safety considerations for children and young people, as well as providing information, guidance and advice tailored for parents and carers.
 There are specific sharing nudes and semi-nudes resources to support parents and carers, providing information on the risks and consequences, as well as practical advice on how they can support their child.

-Parent Info provides information and advice to parents/carers from expert organisations on topics ranging from sex and relationships and mental health to online safety; this includes content on sharing nudes and semi-nudes.
-The content of Parent Info can be hosted for free on a setting’s website via a newsfeed service.
+Parentzone provides information and advice to parents and carers from expert organisations on topics ranging from sex and relationships and mental health to online safety; this includes content on sharing nudes and semi-nudes.
+The content of Parentzone can be hosted for free on a setting’s website via a newsfeed service.

 Helplines and reporting

-• If parents/carers are concerned that their child is being contacted by adults as a result of having shared sexual imagery they should report to NCA-CEOP.
+- If parents or carers are concerned that their child is being contacted by adults as a result of having shared sexual imagery they should report to NCA-CEOP.

-• If parents/carers are concerned about their child, they can contact the NSPCC Cymru Helpline by ringing 0808 800 5000 or emailing help@nspcc.org.uk.
+- If parents or carers are concerned about their child, they can contact the NSPCC Cymru Helpline by ringing 0808 800 5000 or emailing help@nspcc.org.uk.

-Why educate learners about the sharing of nudes and semi-nudes?
+Educating learners about the sharing of nudes and semi-nudes

 Teaching about safeguarding issues in the classroom can prevent harm by providing children and young people with skills, attributes and knowledge to help them navigate risks.
 Addressing sensitive issues promotes a whole-setting approach to safeguarding, giving children and young people the space to explore key issues and the confidence to seek the support of adults should they encounter problems.